edicristofaro/advent-of-code-2024/README.md

 # Advent of Code 2024

 These are my attempts to solve the daily problems at https://adventofcode.com/.
 Feel free to follow along, use my code, tell me I'm doing it wrong, whatever.
+If you're a beginner and want to try it yourself or follow along, you can keep reading for some basic set up instructions and unsolicited advice.
+If you know what you're doing already, you'll probably finish more problems than I will and also don't need the rest of the readme.

 ## Initial Setup